SpringySpring04/CSCI-3102-Module-3-Assignment/README.md

-bestCase(); // Generates an array that is already sorted. worstCase(); // Generates an array that is inversely sorted. setSleepDelay(milliseconds: number); // Sets the amount of milliseconds that the visualizer will "sleep" for so that there is a sense of progression to the algorithm instead of it just instantly being sorted.
+bestCase(); // Generates an array that is already sorted. worstCase(); // Generates an array that is inversely sorted. setSleepDelay(milliseconds: number); // Sets the amount of milliseconds that the visualizer will "sleep" for so that there is a sense of progression to the algorithm instead of it just instantly being sorted. slightlyShuffle(offset?: number = 5); // Randomly moves around elements in the array to roughen up the edges. 'offset' must be a positive integer > 0.
 ```

 # Results of Testing